Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-than someone who like is already like ah at a high level and you need to like just improve like little details and everything so it was challenging but very fun yeah exactly right because it's like they're already quite speedy so to be able to run at that speed for a marathon, you have to have some kind of ability already.
-So then it's like, how do we fine tune things, improve on little things that can take you, you know, a couple minutes faster.
-But with the new person, it's like, there's so much, there's so much there to, to uncover.
+Yeah, exactly.
 Right.
-So yeah.
+Cause it's like, they're already quite speedy.
+So to be able to run at that speed for a marathon, it's, you have to have some kind of ability already.
+So then it's like, how do we fine tune things, improve on little things that can take you, you know, a couple minutes faster, but with the new person, it's like, there's so much, there's so much there to, to uncover.
+Right.
+So, yeah.

 Speaker

 Yeah.
 Just, just runs.
-And also like, sometimes I have like questions like, specific question like ah should I do like a laptop test and everything and I'm like this part running like you can improve so much in that part and then we can talk about like details and like tests and like everything and shoes even like you don't need to have five pairs of shoes like to start running like one pair is enough and like Just like do the basic and then we can like go in detail.
+And also like, sometimes I have like questions like, specific question like ah should I do like a laptop test and everything and I'm like just park running like you can improve so much in that part and then we can talk about like details and like tests and like everything and shoes even like you don't need to have five pairs of shoes like to start running like one pair is enough and like just like do the basic and then we can like go in detail. stuff Yeah.
+Don't you find that? i don't know if you find this, but that, that a lot of, uh, you know, runners just starting out a couple of years that they may be overcomplicated when it can just be really simple.

 Speaker